Skip to main content

 5 mentions Positive Neutral Negative

-Players highlight the emotional impact of scripted events in games, noting that these moments create unforgettable experiences that evoke strong feelings, such as fear and unease.
-While some players express that certain games can be overwhelming to the point of physical discomfort, others find themselves deeply affected, even to the point of tears, showcasing the powerful emotional engagement that well-crafted narratives and gameplay can achieve.
+Players highlight the emotional impact of scripted events in games, noting that these moments create unforgettable experiences that enhance the overall enjoyment.
+While some express feelings of fear and unease, leading to physical reactions like nausea, others find themselves deeply moved, even to the point of tears, showcasing the powerful emotional engagement that well-crafted games can evoke.

-• “When I ran this game for the first time, the bad models made me cry.”
+• “When I ran this game for the first time, bad models made me cry.”

 • “Yash is a very scary game; I cried in a corner when a monster jumpscared me, but I'm very good at this game, so I rate it 10/10.”